laravel/docs/blade.md

 #### Default / Merged Attributes

-However, sometimes you may need to specify default values for attributes or merge additional values into some of the component's attributes.
+Sometimes you may need to specify default values for attributes or merge additional values into some of the component's attributes.
 To accomplish this, you may use the attribute bag's `merge` method:

     <div {{ $attributes->merge(['class' => 'alert alert-'.$type]) }}>
         {{ $message }}